Howard County Child Custody Lawyer

 It is essential to approach this matter carefully, considering the child’s best interests.
 Attorney Fred Coover is your skilled and experienced Howard County child custody attorney.
 He is dedicated to resolving custody matters in an atmosphere of mutual respect and sensitivity to the child’s needs.

 Let us help you resolve your divorce or child custody matter with personal attention to long-term needs and lasting family relationships.
-Today, contact a Howard County family lawyer with the Coover Law Firm, LLC at (410) 553-5042.
+Today, contact a Howard County family lawyer with Coover Law Firm, LLC at (410) 553-5042.

 Howard County child custody attorney